WdnLiu/Richochet-Ballin/README.md

 When the game ends it will restart, the initial circles will appear once again, and they will be able to start another duel.

+## To Play
+In order to play you can download the build in the release, only Windows is supported.
+The controls are very simple, you should just move the controller around to move your hitbox.
+There is an arrow showing where you are aiming.
+And to shoot a bullet, you just need to make a quick vertical gesture from top to bottom.
+You just need to hover the powerups with your hitbox in order to pick them up.

 ## Environment

 - 3D Meshes added to the background.